NHMDenmark/Mass-Digitizer/tests/Functional_test_procedure.md

 ☐ Create new record with novel family name
 ☐ Create new record with multispecimen ticked
 ☐ Try Creating another one…
+- At every step of the way you need to check to see if the action resulted in an expected change in the database, so please have the DB editor open.